beatsaway/microbit-to-microbit-to-serial-port/README.md

 microbit A will send radio message 'a x y z' where a will be identified as the name of that microbit, x y z are values from built in accelerometer. (wireless)

-microbit B will send radio message 'a x y p2' where b will be identified as the name of that microbit, x y are values from built in accelerometer. p2 is a value got from the sensor connected to the microbit's pin2. (wireless)
+microbit B will send radio message 'b x y p2' where b will be identified as the name of that microbit, x y are values from built in accelerometer. p2 is a value got from the sensor connected to the microbit's pin2. (wireless)

 microbit C will receive radio messages and send it to usb serial port. (connected to usb on laptop)